Actindo-AG/Documentation/Channels/Integration/01d_Amazon.md

 #### Prerequisites

 - An Amazon seller account has been created.
 - All columns of the order reports must be activated in your Amazon seller account, see [Add or remove order report columns](https://sellercentral.amazon.de/order-reports-and-feeds/column-picker?source=/order-reports-and-feeds/reports/ref=xx_orderrpt_dnav_xx).
-The user must be logged into the Amazon seller account to access the link.
 - A standard ship-from address must be set in your Amazon seller account, see [Set up a ship-from address](https://sellercentral.amazon.de/help/hub/reference/G201841320).
-The user must be logged into the Amazon seller account to access the link.
+  > [Info] Make sure that you are logged in to your Amazon seller account to access the links above.

 - The *Omni-Channel Amazon Integration* plugin has been installed.

 > [Info] For the *Omni-Channel* module version 4.1.0 or higher, the *Omni-Channel Amazon Integration* plugin is required in at least version 4.0.0.